infliximab-dyyb 120 mg/mL subcutaneous syringe kit

 How to use

 Read the Medication Guide and Instructions for Use provided by your pharmacist before you start using infliximab and each time you get a refill.
+Ask your health care professional how to prepare and use this medication.
 If you have any questions, ask your doctor or pharmacist.

-This medication is given by injection under the skin of the abdomen, thigh, or upper arm as directed by your doctor, usually once every 2 weeks.
+This medication is given by injection under the skin as directed by your doctor, usually once every 2 weeks.
+The injection is given in the abdomen, thigh, or upper arm.
 The dosage is based on your medical condition and response to treatment.

 Use this medication regularly to get the most benefit from it.
-To help you remember, mark the days on the calendar when you need to use the medication.
+To help you remember, mark your calendar with a reminder.

 Tell your doctor if your condition does not get better or if it gets worse.